S3 method for class 'rule'

 check_data(mtcars, r)

-#> name expr allow_na negate tests pass fail warn error
+#> check_type name expr allow_na negate tests pass fail warn

 rs <- ruleset(